 Have you ever had plantains?
 Well if you haven’t as yet you should because they are so worth the try!

 Plantains are related to bananas and they can both be easily mistaken.
-Plantains have less sugar, starchier, and more versatile in prepare.
+Plantains have less sugar, starchier, and more versatile to prepare.
 They can be added to stews, soups, baked, mashed, boiled and fried.
 They are primarily cooked before being eating and are a great substitute for potato, rice, and bread.

 Plantains are low in fat, a great source of potassium, fiber, Vitamin C, Vitamin A, Vitamin B6, magnesium.